Booking Train Tickets to Scotland

 Click here to check Train Times & Book Your Tickets

-Here's some advice: DO book your tickets before travel if you are planning long distance travel (ie London to Scotland) as many trains get fully booked and standing for five hours is no fun unless you are a guardsman or have piles.
+DO book your tickets before travel if you are planning long distance travel (ie London to Scotland) as many trains get fully booked and standing for five hours is no fun unless you are a guardsman or have piles.
 Booking a ticket also gets you a seat reservation for the journey.
+Many of the services require prebooking

-If you are travelling from London, you have to travel GNER via London's King Cross station.
+If you are travelling from London to Edinburgh, you have to travel Virgin via London's King Cross station using the East coast line with a journey time of approximately 4.5 hours.
 Otherwise most other services are run by Virign Rail.
 I pretty much cannot commend either to you as both suffer endless delays.

 Within Scotland all rail services are run by a local operator who promises real improvements to services.
 Suffice to say the best thing about trains is the view.
-The worst quality is that they are dirty, uncomfortable and far too infrequent.
+The worst quality is that they can bedirty, uncomfortable and far too infrequent.

 Foreign Traveller Advice: If you are booking your tickets from abroad, you will NOT get them posted to your home address.
 However all the main stations have special machines to pick them up from.
 Simply print out your email and keep that as a reference as well as bringing the same credit card used.